Slideshow image

 2 Comments

-Lois Muller over 5 years ago
+Lois Muller almost 6 years ago

 Thanks for sharing this interesting history lesson.
 Would like to see more like this.
 Often too busy for a deep book, these little snippets leave a window open to read more.

-Azanne Akainyah over 5 years ago
+Azanne Akainyah almost 6 years ago

 Very well and dramatically written.